BraneShop/BraneShop.github.io/src/posts/Braneshop-Covid-19.md

 what you might like to see, so please send in your suggestions (you can use the chat-box on the bottom-right of every page).

+We're also open to just collaborating with people on interesting/fun/socially-focused projects, so reach out if you have something along those lines.

 Finally, an  alternative revenue stream for us is consulting, so [reach out](/contact.html) if you have anything, related to computer-vision, NLP, data engineering, AI strategy or otherwise AI-related that we can help you with!